 5. Limited Liability Companies

 Your stock ownership in a corporation can be taken by your judgment creditor.
 After levying you’re your corporation stock the creditor can take all cash and other assets held by the business.
-On the other hand, your membership interest in certain limited liability companies is not subject to levy, foreclosure, or most other collection remedies, although the creditor may be able to obtain distributions assigned to you.
+On the other hand, your membership interest in certain limited liability companies is generally not subject to levy, foreclosure, or most other collection remedies, although the creditor may be able to obtain distributions assigned to you.

 6. Salary Exemption